Aggouri/acheron/Readme.md

 - Response Transformation

 ## Configuration Store
-The route configuration is stored in Apache Cassandra.

-An admin API is in the works.
-Currently, you have to execute some CQL statements yourself.
+The configuration is stored in Apache Cassandra.
+A non-secure and basic admin REST API is available for most configuration operations.
+Nevertheless, you may have to execute some CQL statements yourself.

 ## OAuth2
 The OAuth2 plugin uses Hydra, a lightweight, scalable and cloud native OAuth2 authorisation server (from ORY).